BlinkID/blinkid-flutter/README.md

 | Camera quality     | -                       | At least 1080p          | At least 1080p             |

-- For additional help with the Flutter setup, view official [documentation](https://flutter.dev/docs).
+- For additional help with the Flutter setup, view the official [documentation](https://flutter.dev/docs).
-- For more detailed information about the native BlinkID Android and iOS requirements, view the documentation here ([Android](https://github.com/BlinkID/blinkid-android?tab=readme-ov-file#-device-requirements) & [iOS](https://github.com/BlinkID/blinkid-ios?tab=readme-ov-file#requirements)).
+- For more detailed information about the BlinkID Android and iOS requirements, view the native SDK documentation here ([Android](https://github.com/BlinkID/blinkid-android?tab=readme-ov-file#-device-requirements) & [iOS](https://github.com/BlinkID/blinkid-ios?tab=readme-ov-file#requirements)).

 ## <a name="quickstart-with-the-sample-application"></a> Quickstart with the sample application
-The sample application demonstrates how the BlinkID SDK is implemented and used and how to obtain the captured results.
+The sample application demonstrates how the BlinkID SDK is implemented, used and shows how to obtain the captured results.
 It contains the implementation for:
 1. The **default implementation** with the default BlinkID UX scanning experience.
 2. **Multiside DirectAPI scanning** - extracting the document information from multiple static images (from the gallery).
 3. **Singleside DirectAPI scanning** - extracting the document information from a single static images (from the gallery).